tomvanbraeckel/yamcs.github.com/docs/api/Download_Parameter_Data.md

     Accept: application/protobuf

-The response if a stream of individual Protobuf messages delimited by a <tt>VarInt</tt>.
+The response is a stream of individual Protobuf messages delimited by a <tt>VarInt</tt>.